jennieleewalker/reading-notes/CODER'S_COMPUTER.md

 **Node**

-Node is an enviorment that runs Javascript.
+Node is an environment that runs Javascript.

 **NPM**